citruspi/citruspi.io/content/technology/simplehttpserver-file-transfers.md

 ---
-layout: post
 title:  "SimpleHTTPServer File Transfers"
 date:   2013-12-03
-categories: [python, tips]
-type: "post"
-alias: [/simplehttpserver-for-file-transfers/index.html]
+aliases:
+    - /simplehttpserver-for-file-transfers/
+slug: "simplehttpserver-file-transfers"
 ---

 Another student walked up to me earlier today, asking for my help in getting some files off a thumb drive and onto an Ubuntu virtual machine running on Windows.

 We tried to